 --- sampleGenotype (input from the user)

---- functionGVS (GVS class of variation function, using only hg19 and your submitted alleles; see description)
+--- functionGVS (GVS class of variation function, using only the hg38 reference allele and your submitted alleles; see description)

 --- functionDBSNP (dbSNP class of variation function)